adam-mcdaniel/blog/content/posts/2023-20-07---Compilers-For-The-Future/index.md

 |:--:|
 ||

-> And the *Developer* said, **"Come up to me on the mountain and stay here, and I will give you the tablets of silicon with the *Instruction Set* and *Architecture* I have written for your computation."**
+> And the *Developer* said, **"Come up to me on the mountain and stay here, and I will give you the tablets of silicon with the *Instruction Set Architecture* I have written for your computation."**

 BrainF\*! is a simple language, but it is not a *useful* language.
 It is not useful for many reasons: